bobvandevijver/latex-bundle/Resources/doc/documentation.md

 ## Character escaping
 ---------------------------

 This bundle includes a simple text parser which can escape most UTF-8 characters like ö to \"o.
 The method `parseText` in the `Helper/Parser` class takes the text to parse as argument and return the parsed text.

+> **Note**: By default, the filter is not meant to remove latex commands!
+It is meant to convert characters that might be used by your users into a character that LaTeX understands.
+However, when the parameters are set correctly, you can achieve the remove all behavior.

 This method is also available in Twig as a simple filter: `latex_escape`.
 This filter is applied automatically when using the standard objects/templates.
+Note that the filter takes arguments which can change the behavior of the text parser.
+For the most up-to-date arguments check the [`Parser` class](https://github.com/bobvandevijver/latex-bundle/blob/master/Helper/Parser.php#L34).

+Next to the `latex_escape` filter, there is also a `latex_escape_all` filter.
+This should remove all LaTeX commands.

-The filter takes a single argument, which is by default true.
-When set to false, the check for the & char is disabled, which might by handy in table environments.
+The parser takes three arguments: `checkTable`, `removeLatex` and `parseNewLines`.
+The first is by default `true`, while the other two are `false` by default.
+If you do not want to use the table checking (the check for the & char is disabled, which might by handy in table environments), set the first argument to `false`.
+To remove all Latex commands from the input, set the second parameter to `true`.
+This disables the possibility to use custom commands from your input.
+The third argument can be set to `true` in order to replace all newline characters into LaTeX commands for newlines.

-If you have any character that generates an error, feel create an issue or create a PR.
+If you have any character that generates an error, feel create [an issue](https://github.com/bobvandevijver/latex-bundle/issues/new) or create a PR.

 ## HTML to LaTeX
 ---------------------------